-Ensure your staff are fully aware of the role and operation of your access control system.
+Are your staff fully aware of the role and operation of your Access Control system?
 Your installer should provide adequate system training.

 System maintenance

 Your installer should supply all relevant system documentation, e.g. log books and service schedules.
 Are you aware of the actions required on system breakdown?
 Do you have a satisfactory system maintenance agreement in place?